Nuker0s/Tooling-GG-Archive/README.md

 ## Tooling.GG Archive

-An archived version of list of tools that was created by Henry/\_hwas\_ and Tooling.gg community.
+An archived version of list of tools that was created by Henry and Tooling.gg community.
 I am not an original creator of this list and i do not actively maintain it.